 Uterine ruptures and umbilical cord emergencies are considered emergencies as well.
 The same 30-minute deadline applies to these scenarios.
-If you or your baby has been harmed because of decisions made during the delivery, it is in your best interest to speak with a New Jersey birth injury lawyer about your case.
+If you or your baby has been harmed because of decisions made during the delivery, it is in your best interest to speak with an injury lawyer in NJ about your case.

 Injuries Sustained From Fetal Distress Can Last A Lifetime

 Many of the injuries that are sustained as a result of fetal distress can last a lifetime.
 Lack of oxygen can cause different injuries, including Cerebral Palsy or even multiple disorders.